Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Universal life (UL) insurance

 You can vary the premium payments and adjust the death benefit as you see fit.
-In addition, the cash value growth is not guaranteed.
+In addition, the value of growth is not in the form of guaranteed cash.
 You get to decide how the insurer invests the policy’s cash value.

 Variable universal life (VUL) insurance